somecallmejosh/joshua-briley-site/site/content/post/its-been-a-while.md

 > Quis autem vel eum iure reprehenderit qui in ea voluptate velit esse quam nihil molestiae consequatur, vel illum qui dolorem eum fugiat quo voluptas nulla pariatur?

 Sed ut perspiciatis unde omnis iste natus error sit voluptatem accusantium doloremque laudantium, totam rem aperiam, eaque ipsa quae ab illo inventore veritatis et quasi architecto beatae vitae dicta sunt explicabo.

+## What I don't know yet...
+- How easy would it be to build something flexible, like Microsites?
+  - Or, is it even possible?
+- What about embedding form elements and such?
+- What about adding widgets/components on the fly?